The Kiwi Way Tour

 Day 6: Rotorua to Napier

-Visit the powerful Huka Falls and Lake Taupō before travelling to Napier, one of the world’s most complete examples of Art Deco architecture, second (arguably) only to Miami Beach.
+Visit the powerful Huka Falls then view the vast Lake Taupō – more inland sea than lake, though its fresh waters teem with trout.
+Across the lake stands the mighty volcanic peaks of Ruapehu, Ngāuruhoe, and Tongariro within the Tongariro National Park.
+Continue to Napier, one of the world’s most complete examples of Art Deco architecture, second (arguably) only to Miami Beach.
 This afternoon a local guide brings history and architecture alive with entertaining stories as you discover Napier on foot.
-This evening enjoy dinner at New Zealand’s oldest winery, Mission Estate in restores seminary buildings with views of Napier.
+This evening enjoy dinner at New Zealand’s oldest winery, Mission Estate in restored seminary buildings with views of Napier.

 Day 7: Napier to Wellington